diyefi/Puma-HowTo/doc/spin1/configuring_bom.md

   - Enter 2, if you are going to use both crank and cam signals; Required for sequential injection and sequential injection.

 - **MAPB**: Boosted MAP sensor and its input circuit.
   - You don't need this, unless you are going to read boost levels from a supercharger or turbo.
+It includes an MPX4250AP sensor.

 - **MAPN**: Regular vacuum MAP sensor and its input circuit.
   - You'll want this to read the vacuum levels from your inlet manifold.
+It includes an MPX4100AP sensor.

 - **AAP**: Ambient air pressure sensor and its input circuit.
   - You'll want this in most cases.
 It's used for normalization of the MAP vs atmospheric pressure.
+It includes an MPX4100A sensor.

 - **MAF**: Air mass flow sensor circuit?
   - This is an alternative to the MAP sensor.
 It usually doesn't make sense to use both.